 It could be gardening that heals you, daily walks in your neighborhood, regular hiking trips, or a practice of holding a handful of soil or stones while meditating.
 (If you live off the ground in an apartment building, be sure to balance your time on the ground.)
 Whatever works for you, whatever feels good, do that!

 Utilizing the earth to bring balance and stability in your life is about more than tending to your household plants (though this is a lovely start), and it’s about more than taking a walk once a week when you can fit it in.
-It’s about immersion, committing to steady and direct contact with earth, getting your feet and hands at ground level, and making it a lifestyle.
+It’s about immersion, committing to steady and direct contact with earth by getting your feet and hands at ground level.

-Get your hands in soil, kneel down in it, walk with your bare feet on a warm sandy beach, breath in the smell of dirt on freshly pulled carrots or beets, ground yourself with the element of earth.
+Get your hands in soil, kneel down in it, walk with your bare feet on a warm sandy beach, breath in the smell of dirt on freshly pulled carrots or beets, ground yourself with the element of earth and open up to new opportunities and experiences.